 Coronavirus lockdown violation: FIR against Kannada TV anchor for organizing guest-packed wedding

-Bengaluru, Apr 04: An FIR (first information report) has been filed against a Kannada TV anchor allegedly for preparations to organise a guest packed wedding at his resort in the outskirts of Bengaluru, Karnataka.
+Bengaluru, Apr 04: An FIR (first information report) has been filed against a Kannada TV anchor allegedly for preparing to organise a guest packed wedding at his resort in the outskirts of Bengaluru, Karnataka.

-The accused TV personality identified as Akul Balaji allegedly made preparations for organising the wedding at a resort called Sunshine by Jade on April 18.
+The accused TV personality identified as Akul Balaji allegedly made preparations for organising the wedding at a resort called Sunshine by Jade in Doddaballapura on April 18.

 How Bengaluru is containing the spread of the coronavirus